 Outstanding isn’t a good place to be.
 Everyone stops and stares at you, people point at you and expectations are stratospheric.
 It’s the equivalent of being a flash sports car: some people admire you but there are plenty that want to scratch you as well.
 In fact, being outstanding is pretty outlandish.

 I don’t know any outstanding teachers.
 I know some really good ones though.
 I’ve seen a few outstanding lessons here and there on my travels and I’d like to think that I’ve delivered a couple myself too.

-But being outstanding is just plain exhausting and completely unsustainable, even in the new Ofsted framework.
+But being an outstanding teacher is just plain exhausting and completely unsustainable.
 Who on earth can produce outstanding teaching all of the time?
 I tried it once and I was dead on my feet by Tuesday lunchtime and clapped out by home time.
-Being outstanding takes an enormous amount of energy that you just don’t have.
+Being Ofsted outstanding takes an enormous amount of energy that you just don’t have.

 Outstanding teaching can drive you nuts